pu2clr/SI4735/examples/SI47XX_08_RDS/README.md

 ### Touch screen calibration process

-The Arduino library used to control the TFT shield from mcufriend or equivalent, is the __MCUFRIEND_kbv__.
-Please, install this library before start working with SI47XX_02_RDS_TFT_TOUCH_SHIELD sketch.
+The Arduino library used to control the TFT shield from mcufriend or equivalent, is the MCUFRIEND_kbv.
+Please, install this library before start working with SI47XX_02_TFT_TOUCH_SHIELD sketch.

 All toutch screen needs to be calibrated to work properly.
 To do that, use the __TouchScreen_Calibr_native.ino__ that comes with MCUFRIEND_kbv library.
 Read the TouchScreen_Calibr_native.ino and check the XP, XM , YP and YM pins configuration.
-You might need to change the XP, XM , YP and YM values in the TouchScreen_Calibr_native.ino depending on the display you are using (try first with no changes).
+You might need to change the XP, XM , YP and YM values in the TouchScreen_Calibr_native.ino depending on the display you are using.
 In the __TouchScreen_Calibr_native.ino__ sketch, check the corresponding code lines as shown below.

 ```cpp
 // MCUFRIEND UNO shield shares pins with the TFT.